syncfusion-content/wpf-docs/wpf/Themes/Fluent-Theme.md

 # Getting Started with WPF Fluent Theme

-[Fluent Theme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html) provides an elegant UI design with reveal animation, [high visibility keyboard visual](https://help.syncfusion.com/wpf/themes/keyboard-focus-visual) and acrylic effect for Windows in WPF application.
-Below theme variants are supported,
+[Fluent Theme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html) provides an elegant UI design with reveal animation, [high visibility keyboard visual](https://help.syncfusion.com/wpf/themes/keyboard-focus-visual), and acrylic effect for Windows in WPF application.
+The following theme variants are supported:

 * Fluent Light Theme
 * Fluent Dark Theme

-Below example shows how to apply fluent dark theme for WPF Window using [skin manager](https://help.syncfusion.com/wpf/themes/skin-manager).
-When applying the theme to Window, the same theme will get applied to all its child elements.
+The following example shows how to apply fluent dark theme for WPF Window using [skin manager](https://help.syncfusion.com/wpf/themes/skin-manager).
+When applying the theme to Window, the same theme will be applied to all of its child elements.

 {% tabs %}